natemcmaster/dotnet-serve/README.md

 A simple command-line HTTP server.

-It launches a server in the current working directory and serves all files in it.
+It launches a server in the current working directory and serves all files from that directory.

 ## Get started